GR

 In Humans:

-• Antiviral Medications: Doctors can use antiviral drugs such as oseltamivir (Tamiflu) and zanamivir (Relenza) to treat human infections and may reduce the severity of symptoms.
+• Antiviral Medications: Doctors can use antiviral drugs such as oseltamivir (Tamiflu) and zanamivir (Relenza) to treat human infections.
+Moreover, these drugs may reduce the severity of symptoms if administered early.

 Conclusion